makrai/notes/linger2004-cluster-sentence-bert.md

 # Abstract

 * arrange high amount of multilingual news into stories
-* previous works on Topic Detection and Tracking, and propose a new system
+* previous works on Topic Detection and Tracking
 * we look for monolingual local topics which are then linked across time and languages
 * we introduce a novel "replaying" strategy